Welcome to As the Bird flies!

 About My Books

-I'm the author of two published short story collections and a novella.
+I'm the author of three published short story collections and a novella.
 I've been writing and publishing fiction since 2012 and have shared much of this journey on this blog.

 I'm always happy to give away free copies of my books in exchange for reviews on Amazon or Goodreads, so feel free to drop me an email if you'd like a review copy.
 I also love to hear from other budding authors and am happy to answer questions about writing and being an indie author, so feel free to get in touch if you want to ask me something.